-The hearty serving size and traditional, decadent flavor of Eggs Benedict will have your dining companion running to the table. —Gilda Lester, Millsboro, Delaware
+The hearty serving size and scrumptious flavor of eggs Benedict will have your lucky dining companion running to the table. —Gilda Lester, Millsboro, Delaware

 - 1/3 cup grated Romano cheese

 - 2-1/4 teaspoons horseradish

 - 1-1/2 teaspoons Dijon mustard